tunerok/tcp_modbus_web_server/README.md

 # tcp_modbus_web_server

+Application for messaging and events over Modbus TCP.

 The project uses the FreeMODBUS library.

 An example project on FreeMODBUS-TCP with a master and two slaves.
 Each of the devices has a web interface for user interaction.